 12v extension cords are rarely mentioned in discussions regarding extension cord voltage ratings.
 This is because they are normally used in cars.
 They do not serve any purpose within a residential setting.

 For that reason, if you don’t have a car, or if you have one but you have never used it to charge your devices, you have probably never seen or heard of a 12v extension cord.

 1).
 Its Uses

-If you have seen the 12v extension cord that Outdoor Connection has advertised, you can probably tell how it works even though you have never used one.
+If you have seen the 12v extension cord, you can probably tell how it works even though you have never used one.
 It has a section that is clearly designed to enter the cigarette lighter outlet of a car.